redis-developer/redis-movies-searcher/README.md

 ![ri-inspect-idx.png](images/ri-inspect-idx.png)

 One cool aspect of working with indexed datasets with Redis Insight is the ability to search for keys using the UI.
-Go back to the the Browser tab and select the option `Search by Values of Keys`.
+Go back to the **Browser** tab and select the option **Search by Values of Keys**.
 Then select the index you created in the drop down box near it.
 In the search box, try to search for all movies that contain the word `Matrix` for example.

 ![ri-search-matrix.png](images/ri-search-matrix.png)